elminhoemmanuel/product-review/README.md

 ## Notes about my key decisions
 Some noteworthy information about the key decisions I took during this project are;

+- I decided to be very modular in my approach to writing tests as required of me.
+Hence I ensured I tested all smaller components seperately so as to eliminate or reduce the need to test larger components where the smaller ones were used.
+- I decided to store the comments on the user's local browser storage as opposed to sending the data to a server online to reduce the complexity of the product and focus on handling everything on the frontend.

 <!-- Improvements -->
 ## Further improvements
 Some further improvements which are still possible on this project include;

-- Writing some more test cases even though I have been able to write quite a good number of unit tests already.
+- Writing some more test cases even though I have been able to write quite a good number of unit tests already I would have loved to add integration tests and other improved tests.
-- With more time I would have improved the styling and desgin of the app as i currently had to do some very basic styling currently as styling was not the main focus for now.
+- With more time I would have loved to  improve the styling and desgin of the app more than what it currently is.
+- With more time I would want to add a more stricter validation library to handle validation of the input fields in the comment form in a more stricter way such as using Yup and react-hook-form or formik which I have used before.

 <!-- Bult with -->
 ### Built With